dlowe/nnet/README.markdown

  * ioccc.tar.gz: train the program to identify winning IOCCC entries
  * png.tar.gz: train the program to differentiate .png from .gif images
  * english.tar.gz: train the program to differentiate english from french text
- * xor.tar.gz: train the program to perform "xor"
+ * xor.tar.gz: train the program to apply "xor" (canonical neural net example)

 ### ioccc corpora